parthpanchal123/Linkaro/README.md

-## Linkaro : A browser extension to store and share your social links easily .
+## Linkaro : A browser extension to store and share your social links easily.

 ## Working